Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 We do charge a shipping and handling fee of $29 on orders under $1,000.
 Over that there is no shipping or handling fee.

-Q. Why don't you use UPS or FedEx?
+Q. Do you ship with UPS or FedEx?

 Q. Do I have to sign for delivery?